Experiencing Stuttering In Games? Here’s The Fix

 It’s worth noting that Google is slowly working on this, but for now, the problem persists.
 If a browser is something you desperately need to play a game, whether it’s for streaming or watching a tutorial, Mozilla Firefox is the most popular alternative.

 Another useful trick is checking out the “Details” tab.
 There, you can right-click the executable of your game and set the priority level to “High“.
-While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are required for gaming, such as the mouse and keyboard inputs.
+While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are crucial for gaming, such as the mouse and keyboard inputs.

 Check Your Internet Connection